KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

 #### ⚡ *The sending device has no battery power left*
    - To identify this problem please analyze the 'Battery Info' of the device on https://www.kolibricloud.ch/.
 Also, there should have been a *Device Alarm* in the *Alarms* list with a warning.
-   - If the battery voltage and/or battery capacity is low than the battery needs to be replaced.
+   - If the battery voltage and/or battery capacity is lower than the battery needs to be replaced.

 #### ⚡ *The sending device has communication problems because of heavy rain/snow*
    - To identify this problem please analyze the 'Signal strength' of the device on https://www.kolibricloud.ch/ and, if possible, cross-reference the data with past weather data.
 Does the signal strength get worse when there is heavy rain/snow fall?
    - If the weather has an impact then consider re-position or protect the antenna.
 The higher the position the better.
    - Even with a free line of sight there might be issues due to [Fresnel zones](https://en.wikipedia.org/wiki/Fresnel_zone)

-#### ⚡ *The sending device has communication problems because of it is under water*
+#### ⚡ *The sending device has communication problems because of it is underwater*
    - To identify this problem please analyze the 'Signal Strength' and the 'Humidity' of the device on https://www.kolibricloud.ch/ :
-   - If the humidity continues to rise, the signal strength immediatley drops and the communication stopped, consider a water damage or the possibility of an overflooded device.
+   - If the humidity continues to rise, the signal strength immediately drops and the communication stopped, consider a water damage or the possibility of an overflooded device.
 Consider verifying the state of the sending device in the field.
 #### ⚡ *The sending device has communication problems because the antenna/gateway is not reacting*
    - todo (G netz down, antenna change, gateway not here or powerddown...)
 #### ⚡ *The sending device electronics are damaged*